tewhatuora/cinc-fhir-ig/input/pagecontent/developerGuide.md

 - Obtain an access token from the OAuth token endpoint using the client credentials issued to their organisation,

-- Pass the access token as a bearer token in the `Authorization` header of all requests, along with a `X-Correlation-Id` header,
+- FOR REQUESTS VIA CONNECTOR PLANE: Pass the access token as a bearer token in the `Authorization` header of all requests, along with a `X-Correlation-Id` header
+- FOR REQUESTS VIA API GATEWAY: Pass the access token as a bearer token in the `Authorization` header of all requests, along with an `X-Api-Key` header

 - Include a `Request-Context` header containing a Base64-encoded JSON object detailing the user making the request in the following structure: